digitalmethodsinitiative/dmi_dockerized_services/stable_diffusion/README.md

 script discussed below.

 Assuming you have a folder `data` in your current working directory with audio files in it, run:
-`docker run --rm -v $(pwd)/data/:/app/data/ --gpus all clip bash -c "python3 interface.py --prompt 'rasta bill gates'"`
+`docker run --rm -v $(pwd)/data/:/app/data/ --gpus all stable_diffusion bash -c "python3 interface.py --prompt 'rasta bill gates'"`

 ### Command line tool
 We developed a simple command line tool to do things with the model:c